WELCOME TO THE NEW HOME OF THE NATIONAL HISPANIC ENVIRONMENTAL COUNCIL!

 Students should note that the Institute’s federal sponsors will be on-site to actively meet/recruit students for new federal opportunities emerging in internships and jobs, science and technology, climate change and environmental justice, and more.

-Regarding Covid--the CA and later NHEC Institutes will be in-person, not virtual.
+Regarding Covid--the NM and later NHEC Institutes will be in-person, not virtual.
 Therefore, to participate students must be fully vaccinated; submit a copy of their CDC card providing proof of vaccination; and follow CDC and State covid guidelines in effect at that time.

 Finally, we ask that you kindly forward this information on to interested students and related colleges, organizations, and more.
 NHEC thanks you for your help.